 This should be a sign of relief for real estate agents in Myanmar since lack of overseas investment is one of three major constraints on the property market.

-A recent study conducted by House.com.mm revealed that 24% of house hunters and property agents saw lack of external investment as a factor preventing the real estate market from rising.
+A recent study conducted by House.com.mm revealed that 24% of house hunters and property agents saw lack of external investment as a major factor preventing the real estate market from rising.

 Growing Foreign Investment in Myanmar